 “Aha moments” #

-The “aha moment” is the point where the lightbulb above your user’s head turns on a.k.a the “wow moment”, Time to Wow, or Time to First Value.
+The “aha moment” is the point where the lightbulb above your user’s head turns on and they find true value with your product.
 It’s that moment when things really click and make sense.
 This moment shouldn’t be gated as you want as many users as possible to realize how great your tool is.

 Now, the “aha moment” will differ depending on your industry and you could have multiple moments.
 Keeping it in the first five minutes of a user’s experience can drive a 50% increase in lifetime value—all the more reason to keep it free in the beginning.